kubernetes-sigs/cluster-api/docs/book/src/developer/tilt.md

 ## IDE support for Tiltfile

-For Intellij, Syntax highlighting for the Tiltfile can be configured with a TextMate Bundle.
+For IntelliJ, Syntax highlighting for the Tiltfile can be configured with a TextMate Bundle.
 For instructions, please see:
 [Tiltfile TextMate Bundle](https://github.com/tilt-dev/tiltfile.tmbundle).

 For VSCode the [Bazel plugin](https://marketplace.visualstudio.com/items?itemName=BazelBuild.vscode-bazel) can be used, it provides